jfjlaros/HUMID/docs/usage.rst

     @1:::::::AGTA

-This format of specifying UMIs in the read header is used by ``BCF Convert`` and ``fastp``.
+This format of specifying UMIs in the read header is used by ``BCL Convert`` and ``fastp``.

 Other UMI formats